shreyasgm/ask-atlas/README.md

 # Ask-Atlas

 Ask-Atlas is a chatbot that allows users to ask questions about the Atlas database and receive answers.
-It is a RAG chatbot that uses Langchain, Chainlit, and OpenAI's LLMs (GPT-4o, GPT-4o-mini).
+It is a RAG chatbot that uses Langchain, Streamlit, and OpenAI's LLMs (GPT-4o, GPT-4o-mini).

 ```mermaid